Month of the Military Family

 This post was originally published on this site on November 16, 2009.
 We’re pulling it out of the archives for those of you who haven’t seen it before.
 Happy Veterans Day to all our readers who have served, and those who continue to do so!

 The other morning, when I was nosing about on Facebook, I noticed the following comment posted by one of my close friends:

 “Every night at 9pm sharp I hear “Taps” playing…..I always stop to think about all my heroes and their families in hopes that their service for our country will never be in vain….
 God bless you all…..”

 Military spouses don’t have it any easier either; the burden they must carry when their loved one is away is one that a civilian spouse could not possibly appreciate without first experiencing it for themselves.
 I’ve seen many a friend this past year wear the pants of both mother and father and play out this dual role to both older and younger children, while also attempting to keep the house clean, pay the bills, put meals on the table, maintain and clean cars, take care of the yard, get kids to appointments and after-school activities, and perform numerous other must-do chores.
-They understand what it is to be a single parent, but furthermore, they are often challenged to maintain a positive and cheerful attitude in situations which are less than desirable.
+They understand what it is to be a single parent, but furthermore, they often face the challenge of maintaining a positive and cheerful attitude in situations which are less than desirable.

-My thanks go out to all the family members of our military men and women, not just spouses and children, but also grandparents and extended family members who help to fill the gap when loved ones are away.
-It’s because of your dedication and and continuous support of our uniformed members that they in turn are able to go out and effectively complete their tasks.
+My thanks go out to all family members of our military men and women, not just spouses and children, but also their extended family members who help fill the gap when our loved ones are away.
+It’s because of your dedication and and continuous support of our service-men, that they in turn are able to go out and effectively undertake their duties.

 Humorist Will Rogers once said, “We can’t all be heroes, because somebody has to sit on the curb and applaud as they go by.”
-Nobody does a better job of applauding our heroes than the military family, and for that, you should all be applauded too!
+Nobody does a better job of applauding our heroes than their families, and for that, you all deserve the accolades and applause!